 SGACC accepts all (any number, any type) animals that need help.
 It does not set a limit on the number of animals it is ready to house, nor does it euthanise animals on account of so-called constraints of space.
 While it is a no-kill shelter, it will and does euthanise animals that are in extreme pain and beyond recovery.
 It sees its job as not so much as to prolong life, but to curtail suffering.
 Recumbent animals with broken spines, cases where maggots have eaten into the brain, and any other instance where treatment would hurt more than help, are fit cases for euthanasia.
 SGACC does not believe in killing for food.
 It does not purchase meat, but obtains meat waste from hotels for consumption by its dogs, cats and birds of prey.

 - To prevent cruelty and secure the welfare of animals throughout India.
 In the initial phase, the area of operation to be restricted to the Union Territory of Delhi.

 - To alleviate animal suffering and instill a feeling of compassion in people so that they may realize their responsibility as humans to protect animals.

-- To initiate, promote and advance legislative and other measures, calculated to encourage kindness, discourage cruelty and stimulate human sentiments towards the care and treatment of animals.
+- To initiate, promote, and advance legislative and other measures, calculated to encourage kindness, discourage cruelty, and stimulate human sentiment towards the care and treatment of animals.